KlaytonHutchins/klaytonhutchins.github.io/notes/java2/ExceptionsJUnit/trycatch-exceptions.md

+---
+layout: default
+title: Testing Exceptions with `try` and `catch`
+---

 ## Testing Exceptions with `try` and `catch`
 You can test for exceptions within a test method by using a try/catch block and the `fail` method.
 * The method under test _should_ throw an exception, so executing any line past the method is a failure.